-Pleasantville Campus: Alerie Tirsch, Director, Housing/Residential Life, (914) 597-8778.

-NYC Campus: Patrick Roger-Gordon, Director, Housing/Residential Life, (212) 346-1295.

-White Plains Campus: Patrick O'Connor, Housing/Residential Life, (914) 422-4107.
+Pleasantville Campus: Residential Life, (914) 597-8777.
+NYC Campus: Residential Life, (212) 346-1295.
+Elisabeth Haub School of Law White Plains Campus: Residential Life, (914) 422-4107.

-Further Information Regarding Response to Reports of Certain Incidents

-When the Safety and Security Department receives a report that a criminal offense may have occurred at or on any Pace campus or University controlled off-campus facility, Pace Security staff will immediately respond to the scene to investigate and promptly report such offenses to local law enforcement agencies as soon as practicable but in no case more than twenty-four hours after a report of a violent felony or that a student who resides in housing owned or operated by the University is missing; provided that such reporting requirement shall take into consideration applicable Federal Law, including, but not limited to, the Federal Campus Sexual Assault Victims' Bill of Rights under Title 20 U.S. Code Section 1092(F) which gives the victim of a Sexual Offence the right on whether or not to report such offense to local law enforcement agencies.
+Further Information Regarding Response to Reports of Certain Incidents enforcement agencies as soon as practicable but in no case more than twenty-four hours after a report of a violent felony or that a student who resides in housing owned or operated by the University is missing; provided that such reporting requirement shall take into consideration applicable Federal Law, including, but not limited to, the Federal Campus Sexual Assault Victims' Bill of Rights under Title 20 U.S. Code Section 1092(F) which gives the victim of a Sexual Offence the right on whether or not to report such offense to local law enforcement agencies.
 In such situations, the Safety and Security Department's primary concerns are: